TMBJake/RustBorn/README.md

 - Enable relic collection and usage.
 - Implement a system for acquiring more cards.
 - Improve overall gameplay fluidity and polish.
+- The game also has its bugs, which appear the more you play.

 ---